 Understanding how to calculate retained earnings is essential for business owners and investors alike, as it provides valuable insight into a company's financial health and growth potential.

-This post will guide you through the process of calculating your company's retained earnings step by step to help you make informed decisions regarding your business's financial performance.
+This post will guide you through the process of calculating your company's retained earnings step by step to help you make informed decisions about your business's financial performance.

 Retained earnings formula